Moduli of polarised manifolds via canonical K\"ahler metrics: K ahler geometry of the moduli space

-It is enough to prove this on each stratum, with continuity of the potential for the Weil-Petersson metric across strata then proving the result in general.
-Take two open sets $U, V$ of a fixed stratum $\M_i$, with universal families $(\X_U, \L_U) \to U$ and $(\X_V,\L_V) \to V$ and let $h_U$ and $h_V$ be metrics on $\L_U, \L_V$ respectively which are cscK on each fibre.
-The existence of such metrics, perhaps after shrinking $U,V$, follows from Proposition \ref{stratum-wise-smooth}.
+\begin{theorem} There is a Hermitian metric on $\L_{\CM}$ whose curvature is the Weil--Petersson metric. \end{theorem}

-To prove this, we use that the CM line bundle can be viewed as a Deligne pairing As usual $h_U$ induces a Hermitian metric on the relative canonical class $K_{X_U/U}$, hence we obtain a Deligne metric $h_{CM,U}$ on $\L_{CM,U}.$ We refer to \cite[Section 7]{PRS} for details on the Deligne pairing and Deligne metrics.
-The same construction gives a Hermitian metric $h_{CM,V}$ on $\L_{CM,V}$.
-Restricting to $U \cap V$ we thus have two metrics on $\L_{CM, U\cap V}$, and the key property we need is that where $c$ is a fixed constant.
-Here $\scK_{\eta_{U}}(\eta_V)$ is the same relative version of the Mabuchi functional considered in Proposition \ref{PRS}.
-This formula is again follows from Phong-Ross-Sturm \cite[Equation (7.5)]{PRS}.
-Thus since $h_U$ and $h_V$ are cscK on each fibre, the same proof as Corollary \ref{cor:independence} implies that $\scK_{\eta_{U}}(\eta_V) = 0$ and hence $h_{CM,U} = h_{CM,V}$, as required.
+\begin{proof} On a given chart $(\X,\H_{\X})\to W_X)$ with induced CM line bundle $\L_{\CM,\X}$, the form $\eta_X$, constructed as a fibre integral on $W_X$, is the curvature of a natural Hermitian metric on $\L_{\CM,X}$.
+Indeed, the CM line bundle can be viewed as a Deligne pairing Taking $h_{\X}$ to be a Hermitian metric with curvature $\omega_{\X}$, we obtain a Hermitian metric on the relative canonical class $K_{\X/W_X}$, hence we obtain a Deligne metric $h_{\CM,X}$ on $\L_{\CM,X}.$ We refer to \cite[Section 7]{PRS} for details on the Deligne pairing and Deligne metrics.
+Thus on each chart, the CM line bundle descends to a line bundle on $\M_X$ with an induced continuous Hermitian metric, whose curvature is the Weil--Petersson form.
+What we must show is that this Hermitian metric is well-defined, independently of the chosen chart.